department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-09-15_Design-System-Team_Migrate-vets-website-off-of-formation.md

 and no CSS class components as these rely on `formation` components.
     - This will unblock those modules from being removed in formation
 1. We will need a published version of the `css-library` package
-1. Write a new ESLint rule which can trigger when a `vads-u-*` class is used.
+1. Write and refine a new ESLint rule which can trigger when a `vads-u-*` class is used.

 Once these have been met we can move on to beginning the migration